IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

 • You must have permission for the S-Tap Management role.
 The admin user includes this role, by default.

-• Download the **logstash-filter-cockroachdb_guardium_filter.zip** package from https://github.com/IBM/universal-connectors/releases under Assets.
+• Download the **logstash-filter-cockroachdb_guardium_filter.zip** package from [Universal Connector release page](https://github.com/IBM/universal-connectors/releases) under Assets.

 ### Procedure